Tibebetad/Tibebetad/README.md

 # 💫 About Me:
-I'm a full-stack developer specializing in creating<br>beautiful designs with Figma, Adobe XD, and efficient codes<br>Both in the frontend and backend on various platforms
+Hi, I'm an IT professional with a growing background in web programming, technical support, and hands-on experience with various operating systems.
+I enjoy troubleshooting and solving technical challenges while building small web projects as I expand my skill set.
+I'm passionate about learning new technologies and contributing to collaborative projects.
+Open to opportunities where I can improve my coding skills, work on exciting projects, and connect with like-minded developers.

 ## 🌐 Socials: